 File the Child Guardianship Papers

-If the parents will not agree to make you the guardian, you can file papers to go to court and ask the judge to appoint you as the guardian.
+A court-ordered guardianship asks a judge to appoint a guardian indefinitely.
 There are a number of forms you must fill out to open a case.
-The forms will tell the judge about you, anyone who wants to be a co-guardian with you, the children you are asking to be the guardian over, their parents, and why the guardianship is needed.
+The forms will tell the judge about the guardian, anyone who wants to be a co-guardian, the children who need a guardian, their parents, and why the guardianship is needed.
 Read on for more information about the forms you must complete and how to open a case.

 You can attend a FREE GUARDIANSHIP CLASS where you can learn the basics of guardianship law and the court procedures.
 You'll receive a class manual and some great tips to help you represent yourself.
 Visit Free Classes for more information.